tls-attacker/TLS-Anvil/Docs/docs/05-Adding-New-Tests/02-Test-Case-Example.md

 ### Test function

 * Line 7: This is line basically part of every test case, it generates the TLS-Attacker `Config` that defines how the TLS-Attacker Server/Client should behave (e.g. which algorithms are offered, etc.)
-* Line 8-12: A bitmask is generated that xored on the padding.
+* Line 8-12: A bitmask is generated and XORed on the padding.
 During the parameter value generation a byte and bit position is chosen by the combinatorial testing algorithm.
-From those positions the bitmask is generated during the test execution.
+From those positions, the bitmask is generated during the test execution.
 * Line 14-15: An application message is created from which the padding is invalidated.
 The message that is received from the config is set inside the `AppMsgLengthDerivation.applyToConfig` method.
 * Line 17-21: A TLS-Attacker `WorkflowTrace` is generated that performs a complete handshake and sends an application message after the handshake.
 * Line 23-29: The WorkflowTrace is scheduled to be sent.
 After the handshake is completed, the lambda function get's executed that determines the test result for a single <Definition id="test case" />.
 The result of the test template is determined by all test case results.